Employer of Record

 When Paid

-Employees are paid monthly, while contractors’ payment terms vary based on their agreements, typically requiring invoices with specified details
+Employees are paid monthly, while contractors’ payment terms vary based on their agreements and invoicing arrangements.

 Who Classifies as an Independent Contractor in Belgium?

-Independent contractors are self-employed individuals offering services without internal company directives, needing to register with the Crossroads Bank for Enterprises and obtain necessary VAT registration.
+Independent contractors are self-employed individuals offering services without subordination to the client in the way an employee would be.
+They generally need to register with the Crossroads Bank for Enterprises and obtain VAT registration where required.

 Contracting Models